Let’s face it – everyone wants a 1-carat diamond, right? It’s the perfect size for showcasing the diamond’s dazzle without the extreme price point.

-You know the saying, Quality over Quantity.
-I personally agree with this to a certain point.
+Do you know the saying ‘quality over quantity’?
+When it comes to diamonds, we agree with this to a certain point.
 The diamond does need to be of great quality – this means having limited inclusions, a great cut and no murkiness.

-When it comes down to choosing the colour of your diamond, don’t get too caught up on the small differences though.
-It is very difficult to tell the difference between the colour D – G with your naked eye.
-I personally think there isn’t any need for you to spend the money it takes to buy a slightly better colour.
+However, when it comes down to choosing the colour of your diamond, don’t get too caught up in the small differences.
+It is very difficult to tell the difference between the colour D – G with the naked eye.
+We don’t think there’s a need to spend significant money to buy a slightly better colour.

-The standards I live by when it comes to selecting engagement ring diamonds are:
+The standards that we live by for selecting 1-carat engagement ring diamonds are:

 - Triple excellent – it must have excellent cut, polish and symmetry